zipvilization/Zipvilization/status/index.md

 - block progression,
 - and other valid inputs.

-It then applies canonical Zipvilization rules and translates technical state into deterministic Zipvilization state.
+Canonical rules define what those valid technical states mean inside Zipvilization.

+SolumTools applies those rules and exposes the resulting information in the language of Zipvilization.

 Examples include: